hyunwoongko/kss/README.md

 ```

 This inherits the advantages of the F1 score, but penalizes splitters which separate sentences too finely.
-If we re-evaluate the above two experiments with the Normalized F1 score, the scores change as follows.
+If we re-evaluate the above two cases with the Normalized F1 score, the scores change as follows.

 | Splitter   | Library version | Input sentences    | EM score | Normalized F1 score |
 |------------|-----------------|--------------------|----------|---------------------|